cd-x/grpc-java/README.md

 2. make sure openssl is installed in your system
 3. go to _src/test/resources/ssl_
 4. run _chmod +x ssl.sh_ to make script executable
 5. run _./ssl.sh_  it would generate tls certificates.

+#### Some tests involve interaction with docker
+1. pls turn on docker before running tests.